visgl/deck.gl/examples/tagmap/tagmap-layer/README.md

 # Tagmap Layer

-The tagmap layer generates and visualizes a free-occlusion text label layout on map.
+The tagmap layer generates and visualizes an occlusion-free text label layout on map.
 (A map-independent layout can be found [here](tagmapper/README.md).)

 ```js
 import DeckGL from 'deck.gl';